-In order to deal with the challenges of a growing global population faced with limited planetary resources, society needs to move away from the current "take-make-dispose" practices to a more cyclical, restorative approach.
-Our vision is of a resource-efficient Stirling where our prosperity is supported by an economy that wastes little and well being is increased without over consumption.
+To deal with the challenges of a growing global population faced with limited planetary resources, society needs to move away from the current "take-make-dispose" practices to a more cyclical, restorative approach.
+Our vision is of a resource-efficient Stirling where our prosperity is supported by an economy that wastes little and well being is increased without overconsumption.

-The Scottish Government has made a commitment to become a Good Food Nation and has outlined a number of objectives for Scotland, including the ambitious target to reduce Scotland’s food waste by 33% by 2025.
+The Scottish Government has committed to becoming a Good Food Nation and has outlined many objectives for Scotland, including the ambitious target to reduce Scotland’s food waste by 33% by 2025.
 The recent Good Food Stirling Report, produced by Nourish Scotland and Forth Environment Link, outlines the current status of Stirling’s food system and presents ideas for the future.

 A number of the Council's partners are working on food activities.
 NeighbourFood Stirling provides an opportunity for consumers to pre-order a range of products, such as meat, vegetables, eggs and cheese from different local producers and conveniently collect from one central collection point.
 Producers receive 80% of the value of the produce, compared to only 20-50% they would receive selling through a supermarket.

 Transition Stirling's Share and Repair project has been set up to help the local community reduce the amount of waste sent to landfill, with initiatives such as a tool library, repair cafe events, wood reuse scheme and a variety of educational workshops.

 Last updated: Thursday, December 19, 2019 12:46 PM